 This provides a maximum stay of six years.

-Eligibility requirements, the H1B non-immigrant visa, may be issued to applicants seeking temporary work in a specialty occupation which requires the skills of a professional.
+The H-1B non-immigrant visa may be issued to applicants seeking temporary work in a specialty occupation which requires the skills of a professional.

 Specialty occupations include accounting, computer analysis, programmers, database administrators, web designers, engineers, financial analysts, doctors, nurses, scientists, architects, and lawyers.